The Afters

-The Afters is an American Christian pop rock band founded by Joshua Havens and Matt Fuqua.
-Havens and Fuqua first worked together in a Starbucks coffee shop in Mesquite, Texas, where they performed songs for customers, before deciding to form a band.
-They were initially joined by Brad Wigg from the same Starbucks, and drummer Michael Burden and performed under the name Blisse.
-When Burden left the band Marc Dodd, from the Mesquite Starbucks, stepped in.
+The Afters is an American Christian rock band founded by Josh Havens and Matt Fuqua.
+Havens and Fuqua first worked together in a Starbucks coffee shop in Mesquite, Texas, where they performed songs for customers before deciding to form a band.
+They were initially joined by Brad Wigg from the same Starbucks and drummer Michael Burden and performed with the name Blisse.
+When Burden left the band, Marc Dodd, who also worked at the Mesquite Starbucks stepped in.
 Their song "Never Going Back to OK" was the most-played song on R&R magazine's Christian CHR chart for 2008.

 History

-As a precursor to Blisse, Josh performed several shows around Dallas with his band The Screaming Mimes that included Charlton Parker, who later formed Deaf Pedestrians, and Hans Grumbein.
+As a precursor to Blisse, Josh performed several shows around Dallas with his band The Screaming Mimes which included Charlton Parker, who later formed Deaf Pedestrians, and Hans Grumbein.
 While Brad was a founding member of Blisse, he took time away from the band to perform with his own blues project, playing lead guitar.
-Shows at the Door in Deep Ellum were filled in by Dallas bassist Eric Kitchens and bassist/filmmaker Niko Red Star.
+Shows at the Door in Deep Ellum, part of Dallas, were filled in by Dallas bassist Eric Kitchens and bassist/filmmaker Niko Red Star.

 Under the name Blisse, the band recorded a six-song EP in 2000.
-From this they made enough money to cut their first album, When the World Is Wonderful, which was released independently in 2001.
+From the recording they made enough money to cut their first album, When the World Is Wonderful, which was released independently in 2001.
 This album contains songs also released on their major label debut album I Wish We All Could Win.
 In 2002 they released a live concert DVD filmed at a local Dallas club called The Door.

 The band changed its name after discovering that another "Blisse" already existed.
 Settling on "The Afters", they continued to play local clubs in the Dallas area.
-They were eventually discovered by INO Records and signed to a four-record deal.
-After this, word of the band got to Epic Records, who signed the band to a deal for mainstream promotion and distribution.
+Eventually they were discovered by INO Records and signed to a four-record deal.
+Word of the band later got to Epic Records, who signed the band to a deal for mainstream promotion and distribution.
 Their first major label album, I Wish We All Could Win, was released on February 22, 2005.
 The first single from the album was "Beautiful Love", written by Josh Havens about a time when his wife was abroad doing humanitarian aid.
-The single's music video led The Afters to a 2005 MTVu "Streaming Woodie" award.
-In addition, "Beautiful Love" became the theme song for the MTV show, 8th and Ocean about the life of female and male fashion models living in Miami, Florida.
+The single's music video won The Afters a 2005 MTVu "Streaming Woodie" award.
+In addition, "Beautiful Love" became the theme song for the MTV show, 8th and Ocean about the careers of female and male fashion models living in Miami.
 The song was also featured in the 2006 film, Just My Luck.
 The song "Until the World" was the theme song for the American drama television series that aired on the ABC Family Network Beautiful People.

-In an update posted on their official website, the band went into the studio in August 2006 to start recording their second album, Never Going Back to OK.
+In an update posted on their official website, the band went into the studio in August 2006 to begin recording their second album, Never Going Back to OK.
 It was originally scheduled to be released on December 26, 2007, as per a post on their MySpace blog, but was ultimately delayed and released on February 26, 2008.